 In 2014, Andrew was invited by the City of Melbourne to take part in a project to make four short films about changing Melbourne’s residents’ perception of the city.
 All the participants in the experiment had been born and brought up in Melbourne.
 Filming took a month and the finished films were titled ‘The Land of In-Between.’
 The project was groundbreaking in the techniques employed and in the results of the experiment.
 Under hypnosis, participants were given a new experience of the Central Business District, specifically, the shops, art galleries, coffee shops, bars, clubs, music venues and restaurants hidden away in between the office buildings and sky-scrapers – hence the title of the films.

 In 2015, Andrew accepted an invitation to lecture in Hypnosis at IIT (Indian Institute of Technology) in Delhi, Jodphur, Rajasthan, Maharaja Sayajirao University of Baroda Gujarat, and Bits Pilani University, Goa.
 Whilst in India, he also found time to do shows in those cities.
-Stage Hypnosis is new to India, and Andrew is fast becoming a nationally recognised figure, attracting audiences of thousands.
+Stage Hypnosis is new to India, and Andrew fast became a nationally recognised figure, attracting audiences of thousands.

 In 1997 Andrew moved to Cape Town, South Africa, where he is now based for much of the year.
 He also spends a few weeks every year in Conwy, North Wales, a beautiful medieval walled seaside town, complete with castle built by Edward I in 1300.